The-Pomodoros/Pomodoro/README.md

 ***The following feature have been thought of but not in our To-Do List as of now:***
 * An additional minigames' section to allow users to engage themselves during their break intervals.
-* The website has a 'statistics' page which summarizes various users' time utility.
+* The website has been discussed to have a 'statistics' page which summarizes various users' time utility.
 <hr/>

 ## Technologies Used